 cemetery called U Sloupu.
 Following a break during the Great War, the club was

 renamed SK Praha XVI and then SK Praha VIII.
-A split occurred in the 1930’s as
+A split occurred in the 1930s as

-some members formed Red Star; later Dělnický SK Kobylisy building their own
+This later became Dělnický SK Kobylisy, building their own

-Admira Vienna were the biggest club in Austria at the time, while at the same
+ground near the original school venue.
+A compromise was met, and the clubs formed SK Admira VIII, with the name being chosen as Admira Vienna were the biggest club in Austria at the time, while at the same time allowing the old club to continue.

-time allowing the old club to continue.
 The club soon grew with an attendance

 filling U Sloupa to witness a 4-0 win over Bohemians in 1939, as the team